openandclose/tosixinch/docs/options.rst

     and `guess <#confopt-guess>`__ option is tried.
     In this case, a placeholder value ``http://tosixinch.example.com`` is set.
-    (Note this imaginary site is used to make file paths in ``download`` and ``extract``).
+    (This imaginary site is used to make file paths in ``download`` and ``extract``).

 .. confopt:: select